top of page

 KAOS - Jeff Sowers interview

 Kim Dobson of Parallel University interviews Jeff Sowers, educator and former chair of the Thurston County Democrats.
-They discuss Bar Holdings and urban planning.
+They discuss BAR Holdings and urban planning.
 August 29, 2024.

 Farmland is under threat from improper use of UGA swaps.